kragen/derctuo/veskeno-outline.md

     fib = lambda n: 1 if n < 2 else fib(n-1) + fib(n-2)
     print(fib(int(sys.argv[1])))

-LuaJIT uses its own slightly different "bytecode" format.
+LuaJIT uses its own slightly different “bytecode” format.
 [As explained in the LuaJIT Wiki], the LuaJIT bytecode, like the PUC Lua bytecode, has a fixed 32-bit-wide format with 8-bit fields.
 The opcode is the least significant 8 bits; the 2-operand instructions have a 16-bit field as the second operand, which is usually an index into a constant table.
-There are 16 comparison ops (which conditionally skip the following instruction, which is always a JMP), 4 unary ops, 17 "binary" ops (one of which, string concatenation, is actually variadic), 6 constant ops, 7 "upvalue" and function ops, 11 ops for manipulating Lua tables (like the GSET, GGET, and TGETB operations above), 8 calling and iteration ops (like CALL and CALLM above), 4 return ops (like RET1 and RET0), 12 loop and branch ops, and 9
+There are 16 comparison ops (which conditionally skip the following instruction, which is always a JMP), 4 unary ops, 17 “binary” ops (one of which, string concatenation, is actually variadic), 6 constant ops, 7 “upvalue” and function ops, 11 ops for manipulating Lua tables (like the GSET, GGET, and TGETB operations above), 8 calling and iteration ops (like CALL and CALLM above), 4 return ops (like RET1 and RET0), 12 loop and branch ops, and 9